Okoth Grace, Managing director, uganda

 Brooke studied Integrative Physiology at the University of Colorado at Boulder and completed her studies at the Denver School of Nursing with a Bachelor’s in Science and Nursing.
 She went on to work with Einstein Medical Center for the Global Diabetes Initiative Research Program in Uganda.
 Brooke co-founded S.O.U.L.
 Foundation in 2009 after visiting Uganda while backpacking with her father on a volunteer trip.

-Read about Brooke's amazing March 1, 2012 experience > Brooke is currently the full-time CEO for S.O.U.L.
+Brooke is currently the full-time CEO for S.O.U.L.
 Foundation and transitions between Uganda and the United States.
+She is also a Hearts on Fire speaker and was a TEDx nominated finalist speaker.